WiktorBK/ByBitBot/README.txt

 # MAIL
 user = "mail_adress"
-password = "password"  # in order to get password go there https://myaccount.google.com/u/1/security.
+password = "password"  # in order to get password visit this URL https://myaccount.google.com/u/1/security.
 Activate 2-step verification and generate app password.

 # PUSHUBULLET
 accesstoken = "my_accesstoken_from_pushbullet" # create an account on pushbullet and install the app on your phone to get notifications about trades.